apache/tvm/docs/install/from_source.rst

        pip3 install --user tornado psutil xgboost

-   * If you want to parse Relay text format progams, you must use Python 3 and run the following
+   * If you want to build tvm to compile a model, you must use Python 3 and run the following

    .. code:: bash

+       sudo apt install antlr4
        pip3 install --user mypy orderedset antlr4-python3-runtime